 Lawsuit pushes for Mandatory Truth in Labeling on Cartons, including the claim “Eggs from Caged Hens”

-February 2017 update: The US Ninth Circuit Court of Appeals has denied Compassion Over Killing’s appeal seeking FDA mandating of accurate production-method labeling on cartons, including the full disclosure of “eggs from caged hens.” we remain undeterred in our mission to protect both hens and consumers from misleading marketing, and we will continue our efforts to ensure transparency in the egg industry.
+February 2017 Update: The U.S. Ninth Circuit Court of Appeals has denied Animal Outlook’s appeal seeking FDA mandating of accurate production-method labeling on cartons, including the full disclosure of “eggs from caged hens.” we remain undeterred in our mission to protect both hens and consumers from misleading marketing, and we will continue our efforts to ensure transparency in the egg industry.

 December 2016 Update: On Dec.
-14, Compassion Over Killing argued in the US Ninth Circuit Court of Appeals in California to protect consumers and hens from widespread misleading marketing claims on egg cartons.
+14, Animal Outlook argued in the U.S. Ninth Circuit Court of Appeals in California to protect consumers and hens from widespread misleading marketing claims on egg cartons.
 Our appeal highlights the need for and legal merits of the FDA mandating consistent and truthful production-method labeling on cartons, including the full disclosure of “eggs from caged hens.”
 Stay tuned for updates in this ongoing matter.

 Animal welfare claims on egg cartons are currently unregulated in the United States, enabling egg producers to mislead consumers with exaggerated and false claims.

-More than 95% of eggs sold in the US come from birds confined in tiny wire battery cages so restrictive, they can barely even move—a practice that, according to polls, most consumers find unacceptable.
-Furthermore, many experts agree that confining hens in battery cages causes tremendous suffering.
-Despite these expert opinions and widespread public opposition, battery cage confinement continues to dominate the U.S. egg industry.
+More than 95 percent of eggs sold in the U.S. come from birds confined in tiny wire cages so restrictive, they can barely even move—a practice that, according to polls, most consumers find unacceptable.
+Furthermore, many experts agree that confining hens in these so-called “battery” cages causes tremendous suffering.
+Despite these expert opinions and widespread public opposition, this cruel confinement confinement continues to dominate the U.S. egg industry.

 However, without any federal oversight, claims on egg cartons can—and commonly do—misrepresent to consumers how those eggs were produced.
-Compassion Over Killing has documented several cases of express and implied claims on egg cartons across the country that imply a higher level of animal care than is actually the case.
+Animal Outlook has documented several cases of express and implied claims on egg cartons across the country that imply a higher level of animal care than is actually the case.
 Deceptive marketing on cartons of eggs produced by birds likely to have been confined in cages include the claims “animal-friendly” and “naturally-raised” as well as images of hens outside on a green pasture.

-On March 28, 2013, Compassion Over Killing and the Animal Legal Defense Fund (ALDF) co-filed a lawsuit against the Food and Drug Administration, two agencies within the US Dept. of Agriculture (USDA) and the Federal Trade Commission for failing to regulate animal welfare labeling on egg cartons.
+On March 28, 2013, Animal Outlook and the Animal Legal Defense Fund (ALDF) co-filed a lawsuit against the Food and Drug Administration, two agencies within the U.S. Dept. of Agriculture (USDA) and the Federal Trade Commission for failing to regulate animal welfare labeling on egg cartons.

-The lawsuit is based on rule-making petitions originally submitted by COK to these agencies in 2006 and 2007 requesting that egg production methods be fully disclosed on all cartons sold in the U.S., including the clear identification of “eggs from caged hens.”
+The lawsuit is based on rule-making petitions originally submitted by Animal Outlook (then Compassion Over Killing) to these agencies in 2006 and 2007 requesting that egg production methods be fully disclosed on all cartons sold in the U.S., including the clear identification of “eggs from caged hens.”

 In spite of Congressional mandates, the agencies have failed to take any action to regulate the often-misleading claims and deceptive imagery widely found on egg cartons.
 Even the United Egg Producers, the U.S. egg industry’s trade association, has endorsed federal legislation containing a similar labeling program.